nrx-org/cricketinfo-printer/README.md

 - NodeJS and NPM
 - Puppeteer (along with dependencies)
 - Fonts
-    - Lato
-    - Charter
-    - Noto Sans
+    - Charis SIL
-    - Martel
+- Cloudinary account
+    - The API key and API secret from your Cloudinary account

 ### Puppeteer Dependencies